MarloBennett/Portfolio-assignment2/README.md

 # Portfolio-assignment2

-reates a one-page portfolio website to match supplied images and allow for different screen sizes.
+Creates a multi-page portfolio website to match supplied images and allow for different screen sizes.

 Technologies used:
 * HTML